stanislavglazko/space_game/README.md

 # Space game
 Simple game about travelling in space.
 You are a spaceship pilot.
 Fly through the stars.
+Destroy space garbage.

 ### How to install
 1) Python3 should be already installed.